Harrison Bader Player Props: Yankees vs. Rays

 Harrison Bader At The Plate

-- Bader has seven doubles, two triples, seven home runs and six walks while batting .260.
+- Bader is batting .256 with seven doubles, two triples, seven home runs and six walks.

-- Bader has picked up a hit in 65.5% of his 55 games this season, with more than one hit in 20.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.